DMJC/flow/README.md

-# flow
-Flow a GNUstep desktop environment
+# Flow a GNUstep desktop environment

 Flow is designed to be an apple-like desktop environment.
 With a focus on providing useful mac-os like functionality on Linux.
 The plan is to build on GNUstep and implement a working desktop environment.
 Where possible, keeping to the Cocoa API.